xkmaxidian/NIC/README.md

 Wenming Wu, Xiaoke Ma*.
 "Network-based integrative analysis of single-cell transcriptomic and epigenomic data for cell types".

 The coding here is a generalization of the algorithm given in the paper.
 NIC is written in the MATLAB programming language.
-To use, please download the NIC folder and follow the instructions provided in the ¡°README.doc¡±.
+To use, please download the NIC folder and follow the instructions provided in the "README.doc".

 Files: